Press "Enter" to skip to content

 my way of taking break- watching a mango tree just across the road.
 I get a lovely view of all the squirrels and parrots and sparrows that visit it.

-Vidya Sury April 23, 2014 at 9:15 am
+• Vidya Sury Vidya Sury Post author | April 23, 2014

 Ooh, thank you Koyel!
 Incidentally, I walk on my terrace every evening and one of my favorite sights is a mango tree in the neighbor’s house – it hides a lot of koyels, parrots and squirrels!
 Love to see them suddenly make an exodus from the tree, chirping away.
 Sadly, no sparrows around our area.
 I adore you right back!

-koyel April 23, 2014 at 9:25 am
+• koyel koyel April 23, 2014

 oh yes, I often switch on the TV and listen to old movie songs. they are soothing, helps to take a walk down the memory lane and relaxes the mind. you know, old soulful numbers of Rafi, Mukesh and Kishorkumar?

-Vidya Sury April 23, 2014 at 9:37 am
+• Vidya Sury Vidya Sury Post author | April 23, 2014

 We’re major radio vividbharti fans!
 Especially old songs.
-And I love Kishore’s madness – Chalti Ka Naam Gaadi and Jhumroo are two of my very favorites. πŸ™‚ Don’t get me started on music πŸ˜€ We’ll be here for the rest of the week, at least!
+And I love Kishore’s madness – Chalti Ka Naam Gaadi and Jhumroo are two of my very favorites. 🙂 Don’t get me started on music 😀 We’ll be here for the rest of the week, at least!

-usha menon April 23, 2014 at 10:12 am
+5. usha menon usha menon April 23, 2014

 Thanks Vidya for the very practical rules to keep smiling.
 We all need a break from our hectic schedule.
 I hear old hindi movie songs and take out old family albums.
 Old memories always make us smile.

-Vidya Sury April 23, 2014 at 10:25 am
+• Vidya Sury Vidya Sury Post author | April 23, 2014

 I love to look at old pictures too – each one has a full story around it and I enjoy reminiscing.
 Thank you Mrs.Usha!

-Beloo Mehra April 23, 2014 at 10:33 am
+6. Beloo Mehra Beloo Mehra April 23, 2014

 Some great tips for taking a break, ok twenty breaks!
-I like napping a lot πŸ™‚ even if it just means cuddling with a book for a while!
+I like napping a lot 🙂 even if it just means cuddling with a book for a while!
 And for me it is sometimes simply sitting in my fav chair in my courtyard and looking at the plants/garden from there.
 I have even found that when I need to do some serious thinking I find some organizing of my home/room/closet/drawer helps me get some clarity and gives me the much needed break from clueless wandering of the mind so I can then think straight.
 And yes, certainly music is a big thing for me too – love those old hindi film songs :)Thanks Vidya for another motivating post.

-Suzy April 23, 2014 at 11:11 am
+7. Suzy Suzy April 23, 2014

 Take a nap, meditate, walk with nature – sounds good to me.

-Shailaja V April 23, 2014 at 12:00 pm
+8. Shailaja V Shailaja V April 23, 2014

 Awww..
 I love all your tips.
 I think the balloon one is the best and the cutest!
 Me?
 I sit and play cards with Gy, watch her drape herself in my dupatta and do a ramp walk, read a book which I haven’t touched in a while, listen to my favourite music while I chop vegetables… oh, the list can go on.
-Maybe time for a post πŸ˜‰
+Maybe time for a post 😉

-Pheno Menon April 23, 2014 at 12:32 pm
+9. Pheno Menon Pheno Menon April 23, 2014

 I agree and practice most of them..
-Haiku and photography the most and these breaks make up my A-Z and most of my posts πŸ˜€
+Haiku and photography the most and these breaks make up my A-Z and most of my posts 😀

 PhenoMenon

-Aditi April 23, 2014 at 1:16 pm
+10. Aditi Aditi April 23, 2014

 Yes yes…much needed these short breaks!!
 Lovely compilation Vidya and your description of coffee made me go to my cafeteria and pour a cup for myself (no cinnamon but quite good!)

-nabanita April 23, 2014 at 1:54 pm
+11. nabanita nabanita April 23, 2014

 Last few days I’m taking a break by watching Ellen’s antics on youtube…Ofcourse, I began reading books again after 1 and a half month long gap…And it feels good…

-Prasanna Rao April 23, 2014 at 2:18 pm
+12. Prasanna Rao Prasanna Rao April 23, 2014

 Wonderful tips to relax from the stress that seems to accompany me wherever I go.
-I usually take a walk to regroup my energies or when I am having an argument and want to cool down πŸ™‚
+I usually take a walk to regroup my energies or when I am having an argument and want to cool down 🙂

-Jayanta Tewari April 23, 2014 at 2:25 pm
+13. Jayanta Tewari Jayanta Tewari April 23, 2014

 Yes, I surely need a break, there are too many things happening around me now besides this challenge- a respite that way :-).
 Thanks for a nice compilation of getting us rejuvenated.
 Take a break, read a few pages is closest to me.
 One thing that I can add is to do a different kind of work, may be social work-visit a slum or SOS village.
 You will feel good and time worth.
 Thanks for this nice post.

-David Ryan April 23, 2014 at 2:33 pm
+14. David Ryan David Ryan April 23, 2014

 Yes.
 Taking a break is a must.

-Sulekha April 23, 2014 at 4:19 pm
+15. Sulekha Sulekha April 23, 2014

-I would love to do them all, starting today πŸ™‚ These twenty ways to take a break are so easy to do and hugely beneficial.
+I would love to do them all, starting today 🙂 These twenty ways to take a break are so easy to do and hugely beneficial.
 Sometimes the little things give us so much satisfaction!
 Lovely post.

-Martine Joseph April 23, 2014 at 4:19 pm
+16. Martine Joseph Martine Joseph April 23, 2014

 Vidya, Thanks so much for 20 Ways to Take a Break – this is something I need.
 Your fresh, energetic perspective motivates me to relax and take some time off!

-Susan Scott April 23, 2014 at 6:40 pm
+17. Susan Scott Susan Scott April 23, 2014

 Thank you so much!